 The answer is complex, but fairly clear.
 Leadership, at its core, is all about power and influence.
 Leaders use their power to get things done.
 A simple distinction is between two forms of power.
 Socialized power is power used to benefit others.
 We hope that our elected officials have this sort of power in mind and are primarily concerned with the best interests of their constituents.

-Leaders can also become "intoxicated" by power - engaging in wrong behavior simply because they can and they can get away with it (and followers are willing to collude and make such exceptions "It's ok because he/she is the leader").
-Some have suggested that President Clinton's engaged in a sexual dalliance with intern Monica Lewinsky simply because "he could."
+Leaders can also become "intoxicated" by power — engaging in wrong behavior simply because they can and they can get away with it (and followers are willing to collude and make such exceptions "It's OK because he/she is the leader").
+Some have suggested that President Clinton engaged in a sexual dalliance with intern Monica Lewinsky simply "because he could."

 Power has advantages and disadvantages for leaders.